 Many local waters are stocked or hatchery supported, and NC Wildlife management signs are easy to locate waterside.
 Please be aware that the majority of places you fish around the area require a fishing license.
-If you need a license, you can check out Village Hardware at 312 Green Street in Blowing Rock, or get one online by visiting ncwildlife.org.
+If you need a license, you can check out the locally-owned Village Hardware at 312 Green Street in Blowing Rock, or get one online by visiting ncwildlife.org.
 Those exempt of requiring a licenses are those who are under age 16 or those who are fishing on their own private property.

 Below are a few of our favorite public fishing spots in and around Blowing Rock.
 Continue down the page for more on booking a fishing excursion with local guides!

 Price Lake- Address: Milepost 297, Blue Ridge Parkway

 Price Lake is part of the 42,000 acre Julian Price Park.
 Price Lake is a 47 acre, man-made lake that is stocked once a month with trout.
 There is also 2.3 mile hiking trail that surrounds the lake, providing multiple fishing spots.
 The loop is varied, with some paved portions, some gravel, and some narrow dirt.
 The first 0.7 mile of this trail is level and wheelchair accessible to fishing spots on the lake and Boone Fork Creek.
 The canoe and boat rental office open May-October, also sells bait and rents fishing tackle.
 Note that fishing is not permitted from the lake dam or from the footbridge in the Price Lake picnic area.